raspy135/Qun-synthesizer/README.md

 6. KEYSPLIT

 	This is a unique feature of the synth.
 	When it is not zero, then note number above the parameter becomes LFO rate controller.
-	(If you set 60, then C4 or higher note becomes LFO controller) Higher notes will generate higher LFO rate.
+If you set 60, then C4 or higher note becomes LFO controller.
+	Higher notes will generate higher LFO rate.
-	If you press multiple notes, it doubles and triples the rate.
-	It is great for live performance.
+	If you press multiple notes, it doubles and triples the rate, great for live performance.

 7. LFO GATESYNC